applm/ma-components/README.md

-ma-components
+MComponents
 =============

-Android library with some Widgets and handy pieces of code I have developed
+Android library with some Widgets and handy pieces of code I have developed.

 <p>Library contains:
 <ul>